rocky-linux/documentation/docs/guides/migrate2rocky.md

 ### The manual way

-Download the compressed files from GitHub and extract the one you need (That will be *migrate2rocky.sh*).
+Download the compressed files from GitHub and extract the one you need (That will be *migrate2rocky.sh* or *migrate2rocky9.sh*).
 You can find zip files for any GitHub repository on the right-ish side of the repositorie's main page:

 ![The "Download Zip" button](images/migrate2rocky-github-zip.png)

-Then, upload the executable to your server with SSH by running this command on your local machine:
+Then, upload the executable to your server with SSH by running this command on your local machine (note: if you're running a 9.x system, add a 9 before the `.sh`):

 ```
 scp PATH/TO/FILE/migrate2rocky.sh root@yourdomain.com:/home/